How to Find the Best Financial Advisor

 2. Make Sure the Financial Advisor Has Reputable Credentials

 Credentials are tricky.
 Some organizations offer easy-to-get credentials for a fee and sometimes a small course so that salespeople can pay the fee to get the “credential” and appear to be an expert.
 You want to find someone with reputable credentials to manage your finances, not someone who has a title with little to no experience or proper financial designation.
+You also want to find someone qualified to help with your specific financial situation and there are financial professionals with varying backgrounds.

 To find financial advisors or planners with reputable credentials, look for someone with some of the following qualifications: